 small-cell lung cancer (SCLC), which is rarer and spreads more quickly.

 Treatment depends on the type, size, position and stage of the cancer, and the person's health.
 Possible treatments include radiotherapy, systemic anti-cancer therapies, surgery, supportive care cryotherapy, photodynamic therapy and ablation.

 Since 2011, when the NICE lung cancer guideline was last updated, there have been changes in the way that lung cancer is diagnosed and treated.
-The 2016 national lung cancer audit identified that only 72% of people have pathological confirmation of their lung cancer.
+The Royal College of Physicians' National Lung Cancer Audit annual report 2016 identified that only 72% of people have pathological confirmation of their lung cancer.
 There is also inconsistency in the availability of molecular testing in lung cancer diagnosis.